useflyyer/flyyer-js/README.md

 This module is agnostic to any JS framework and has only one peer dependency: [qs](https://github.com/ljharb/qs)

-To create a FLAYYER template please refer to: [flayyer.com](https://flayyer.com?ref=flayyer-js)
+To create a Flayyer template please refer to: [flayyer.com](https://flayyer.com?ref=flayyer-js)

 ## Installation